actonlang/acton/README.md

 can migrate between compute nodes for load sharing purposes and similar.
 The RTS offers exactly once delivery guarantees.
 Through checkpointing of actor states to a distributed database, the failure of individual compute nodes can be recovered by restoring actor state.
+Your system can run forever!

 NOTE: Acton is in an experimental phase and although much of the syntax has been worked out, there may be changes.